launchdarkly/launchpad-ui/docs/tech-stack.md

 ## Build

-Our packages are built using [esbuild](https://esbuild.github.io/) for its speed, tree shaking of modules, and flexible API.
+Our packages are built using [Vite](https://vitejs.dev/) for its speed, rich features, and ease to customize.
 Packages are built in ESM and CJS formats.
-Our CSS is processed, transformed, and minified using [@parcel/css](https://github.com/parcel-bundler/parcel-css).
-It is performant, applies vendor prefixes, and supports modern features (such as CSS nesting and custom media queries).
-Type declarations are emmitted using the TypeScript compiler.
+Type declarations are emitted using the TypeScript compiler.

 [Nx](https://nx.dev/) is used to run lint, test, and build scripts on only the packages affected by code changes.
 Its speed, caching abilities, and project graph features make it ideal for our project.